Text image asking 'What are your triggers?' followed by examples of stressful situations that can lead to using alcohol as a coping mechanism

 For example, someone might pass their old drug dealer’s house on the way to work every day.
 That might be triggering at first, but exposure to that pressure will lighten as time goes on.

 On the other hand, running into the ex-girlfriend who introduced you to your drug of choice might throw you off the rails.
 The stress of the situation could set a dark mood, and she might even offer you a hit of something.
-Those curveballs are the things that test a person’s strength.
+Those curveballs test a person’s strength.

 What about Will Power?